pnp/blog/content/pnp-powershell/pnp-powershell-v1-10/index.md

 We are in very early stage discussion around 2.0 version.
 This is one version where we want to focus on and reduce the dependency on CSOM itself for the cmdlets.
 The replacement for CSOM would be SharePoint REST APIs or Microsoft Graph APIs where possible.

-What else could we improve and add?
+What else could we improve, add and fix?
 Let us know what you think by helping out with one of our [open issues](https://github.com/pnp/powershell/issues) or chime in on our [open discussion](https://github.com/pnp/powershell/discussions)!
 If you're having dev skills yourself, we very much welcome your contribution to the source code by submitting PRs, after all PnP PowerShell is a community effort.
 Sharing is caring!

 ## Try it today